donaldaverill/meteor-package-dinerware-connector/README.md

 [![Build Status](https://travis-ci.org/donaldaverill/meteor-package-dinerware.svg)](https://travis-ci.org/donaldaverill/meteor-package-dinerware)
 Connect to a Dinerware POS
 =============================
 This package allows for connecting to a Dinerware POS Brain.
+It doesn't do much other than connecting at this point.
 Meteor server must be on the Brain terminal or in the network with the SQL Server on the brain accessible to network computers with password authentication.
-Package uses tedious and tedious-connection-pool npm packages.
+Package uses [tedious](https://www.npmjs.com/package/tedious) and [tedious-connection-pool](https://www.npmjs.com/package/tedious-connection-pool) npm packages.
 ## Install
 To install in a new project:
 ```bash